ZJU-Automated-Reasoning-Group/cactus/README.md

 # Sparrow

-Sparrow is a powerful analysis tool designed to work with LLVM bitcode, providing advanced capabilities for call graph construction, pointer analysis, and taint analysis.
+Sparrow is a powerful static analysis framework designed to work with LLVM bitcode, providing advanced capabilities for call graph construction, pointer analysis, and taint analysis.

 ## Build Instructions